bugzilla/bugzilla/docs/en/rst/administering/groups.rst

    from the "Administration" page.
 Use the search form to find the user you want to edit group membership for, and click on their email address in the search results to edit their profile.
-The profile page lists all the groups, and indicates if the user is a member of the group either directly or indirectly.
+The profile page lists all the groups and indicates if the user is a member of the group either directly or indirectly.
 More information on indirect group membership is below.
 For more details on User Administration, see :ref:`users`.